Leonardo-Boss/suckless-site/st.suckless.org/patches/clipboard/index.md

 The [Freedesktop
 standard](http://standards.freedesktop.org/clipboards-spec/clipboards-latest.txt)
 requires you to remember which clipboard you are keeping selections in.
-If you switch between a terminal and browser, you might find this UX jarring.
+If you switch between a terminal and browser, you may find this UX jarring.

 Description
 -----------
-This trivial patch makes st set CLIPBOARD on selection, the same as your browser.
+This trivial patch sets CLIPBOARD on selection, the same as your browser.

-You may want to replace selpaste with clippaste in your config.h to complete the affect.
+You may want to replace selpaste with clippaste in your config.h bindings to complete the affect.

 Download
 --------